Who We Are

 Ecosystem Service Outcomes

-ESMC captures and quantifies results from producers’ stewardship practices into ecosystem service credits based on the latest science, measurable results, and broadly accepted standards.
-We measure, monitor, verify and then market ecosystem services credits that capture increases in soil organic carbon, reductions of greenhouse gases, reductions of agricultural run-off that impact water quality (including nitrogen, phosphorus, and sediment), improved water conservation, as well as biodiversity.
+ESMC captures and quantifies results from producers’ stewardship practices into ecosystem service outcomes based on the latest science, measurable results, and broadly accepted standards.
+We measure, monitor, verify and then market ecosystem services outcomes (also called impact units) that capture increases in soil organic carbon, reductions of greenhouse gases, reductions of agricultural water and soil losses that impact water quality (including nitrogen, phosphorus, and sediment), improved water conservation (in pilot status), as well as biodiversity (in pilot status).

 Benefits to farmers and ranchers don’t stop with ESMC payments.
 Regenerative and sustainable agricultural practices that increase soil organic carbon also improve overall soil health, structure, fertility, and productivity.
-This can create more resilient production systems that are less impacted by extreme weather.
+This can create more resilient production systems that are less impacted by extreme weather and other environmental conditions.
 Better soil health, in turn, means reduced soil erosion from wind and water, keeping valuable soil in the field.
 Improved soil water holding capacity can reduce nutrient losses and lower irrigation requirements.
-Improved practices can also positively impact biodiversity and habitat.
+Regenerative practices can also positively impact biodiversity and habitat.

 The concept of different “scopes” is based on Greenhouse Gas Protocol nomenclature developed by the World Resources Institute.
 While this nomenclature is specific to greenhouse gas emissions, it is useful for understanding the difference between these two markets.

 To illustrate, imagine a company operates a processed food factory.
 The company has a greenhouse gas footprint based on this facility’s emissions.
 We call these Scope 1 emissions since they result from the company’s main activities.
 That company may want to offset these emissions by buying carbon offsets from other companies that have reduced their own emissions in ways others have not.
 This is the Scope 1 market.